f5devcentral/f5-agility-labs-dns/docs/class2/module1/module1.rst

 .. image:: /_static/class2/before_transparent_cache.png

-Enabling a transparent cache on the BIG-IP will offload some DNS queries from being sent to the Domain Controller.
+Enabling a transparent cache on the BIG-IP will offload some DNS queries from being sent to the internal DNS servers.

 .. image:: /_static/class2/transparent_cache_enabled.png